-Tender turkey leg roasted in the oven and served in a divine sauce with vegetables; this recipe makes a perfect festive meal despite being easy to cook.
+Learn how to cook turkey legs in the oven, then serve them in a divine sauce with vegetables.
+This turkey leg recipe makes a perfect festive meal despite being easy to cook.
 Great for any time of the year, actually!

 Advantages of roasting only a turkey leg or thigh